Category: UX advice / Ecommerce guides

 A few years ago I went to a restaurant in London called Bob Bob Ricard.
 It’s a pretty swanky place though I didn’t think the food was that memorable.
 However it stays in my mind for one thing: on each table there is a button with a label saying ‘Press for Champagne’ (as per the pic).

 If you press that button, then sure enough the waiter arrives with a bottle of champagne—it’s great fun.
 Of course like most people, when our group visited we pressed it (more than once).
 This button has made the place famous and even merits its own tag on TripAdvisor.

-Obviously most restaurants don't have this kind of thing, and you can run a perfectly good restaurant without it, but it fits their opulent brand perfectly.
-Whilst not essential, a special feature like a champagne button definitely improves the experience.
+Obviously most restaurants don’t have this kind of thing, and you can run a perfectly good restaurant without it, but it fits their opulent brand perfectly.
+Whilst not essential, a special feature like a champagne button definitely enhances the experience.